-Example: A master-planned community joins their local TMA and funds membership through joining a County Service Area paid by every household and commercial property owner.
-A user may gain credit for this measure by clicking the checkbox titled "Implement Trip Reduction Program," provide the percentage of employees eligible for the program by typing 100 in the "% employee eligible" box and select "voluntary" from the drop down list of "program type."
+Example: A master-planned community joins their local TMA and funds membership dues through a County Service Area or Community Facilities District assessment on every household and commercial property owner.
+A proponent may gain credit for this measure by clicking the checkbox titled "Implement Trip Reduction Program," provide the percentage of employees eligible for the program by typing 100 in the "% employee eligible" box and select "voluntary" from the drop down list of "program type."